finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # **delete_custodian_accounts**
 > DeleteCustodianAccountsResponse delete_custodian_accounts(scope, code, resource_id, delete_mode=delete_mode)

-[EXPERIMENTAL] DeleteCustodianAccounts: Soft or hard delete multiple custodian accounts
+DeleteCustodianAccounts: Soft or hard delete multiple custodian accounts

 Delete one or more custodian accounts from the Transaction Portfolios.
 Soft deletion marks the custodian account as inactive  While the Hard deletion is deleting the custodian account.
 The batch limit per request is 2,000.